-A 61-year-old cisgender man with HIV and a CD4 count of 428 cells/mm3 is seen in clinic for evaluation of a new rash, and a clinical diagnosis of secondary syphilis is strongly suspected.
+A 61-year-old man with HIV and a CD4 count of 428 cells/mm3 is seen in clinic for evaluation of a new rash, and a clinical diagnosis of secondary syphilis is strongly suspected.
 On further questioning, he also reports new, intermittent severe headaches.
 A lumbar puncture is performed, and cerebrospinal (CSF) examination reveals a white blood cell count of 19 cells/mm3 and elevated protein of 55 mg/dL.
 A serum syphilis enzyme immunoassay (EIA) is positive, a serum Venereal Disease Research Laboratory (VDRL) test is positive with a titer of 1:128, and the CSF VDRL test is positive.
 He has no medication allergies.

 What is the appropriate treatment of syphilis for this man?